 Following a decline in levels of race incidents and crimes between 2009/10 and 2011/12 increases were seen each year between 2011/12 and 2014/15.
 While levels subsequently trended downwards between 2014/15 and 2019/20, there was a sharp rise in the number of race incidents and crimes between 2020/21 and 2021/22.
-The number of race incidents and crimes fell back in 2022/23, but each remains the third highest level in the data series.
+The number of race incidents fell back in 2022/23, but rose again in 2023/24 to reach the highest level in the data series.
+The number of race crimes, which fell in 2022/23, continued to decline in 2023/24 and fell to the sixth highest level in the data series.

 Prior 2019/20, race incidents reached their highest levels around September or October each year, with the lowest levels recorded between December and February.
 Since 2019/20 there has more variation in monthly levels of race incidents, with the highest and lowest levels spread out across the year.
-In 2022/23 levels peaked in April and May and the lowest level was recorded in June.
-Figure 2 shows the pattern of race incidents over the last five financial years and the emerging pattern in the current financial year 2023/24.
+The period between May and September 2024 showed sustained higher levels of race incidents, with five of the seven highest monthly levels since the data series began in April 2004.
+A period of unrest contributed to the 350 race incidents recorded in August 2024, the highest monthly level in the data series.
+Figure 2 shows the pattern of race incidents over the last five financial years and the emerging pattern in the current financial year 2024/25.